IceRaptor/BTDevNotes/Modeling.md

 -- special conventions
 -- headlights

+#### Animations

+- CU animator will set 'in_battle', 'charge', 'forward' animator properties
+- Animators have to be defined in json, like "Animators": [ "j_Body","LB","LF","RB","RF" ],
+- Animators should be attached to objects with distinct names.
+Don't use `body`!
+-
+in_battle - boolean
+charge - trigger
+forward - float

 #### Twist Animations
 TwistAnimators - it is different set of animators which can be triggered independently they are triggering next animator values
 StartRandomIdle - bool